darrentriplett/tidy-data/CodeBook.md

 ## Below are the variables contained in the data set and an explanation of each.

-subject
+subject <br>
 	The data set contains information gathered from 30 volunteers who participated in the study.
 The range is 		from 1 to 30.

-activity
+activity <br>
-	*The 30 subjects performed 6 different activities to gather the data.
+	The 30 subjects performed 6 different activities to gather the data.
-	*Laying, Sitting, Standing, Walking, Walking_Downstairs, Walking_Upstairs
+	Laying, Sitting, Standing, Walking, Walking_Downstairs, Walking_Upstairs<br><br>

-t-BodyAcc-mean-X
+t-BodyAcc-mean-X <br>
-t-BodyAcc-mean-Y
+t-BodyAcc-mean-Y <br>
-t-BodyAcc-mean-Z
+t-BodyAcc-mean-Z <br>
-	The time domain signal of mean body acceleration in the X,Y and Z movement vectors measured in Hz.
+	The time domain signal of mean body acceleration in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-GravityAcc-mean-X
+t-GravityAcc-mean-X <br>
-t-GravityAcc-mean-Y
+t-GravityAcc-mean-Y <br>
-t-GravityAcc-mean-Z
+t-GravityAcc-mean-Z <br>
-	The time domain signal of mean gravity acceleration in the X,Y and Z movement vectors measured in Hz.
+	The time domain signal of mean gravity acceleration in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-BodyAccJerk-mean-X
+t-BodyAccJerk-mean-X <br>
-t-BodyAccJerk-mean-Y
+t-BodyAccJerk-mean-Y <br>
-t-BodyAccJerk-mean-Z
+t-BodyAccJerk-mean-Z <br>
-	 The time domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.
+	 The time domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-BodyGyro-mean-X
+t-BodyGyro-mean-X <br>
-t-BodyGyro-mean-Y
+t-BodyGyro-mean-Y <br>
-t-BodyGyro-mean-Z
+t-BodyGyro-mean-Z <br>
-	The time domain signal of mean angular velocity in the X,Y and Z movement vectors measured in radians/second.
+	The time domain signal of mean angular velocity in the X,Y and Z movement vectors measured in radians/second.<br><br>

-t-BodyGyroJerk-mean-X
+t-BodyGyroJerk-mean-X <br>
-t-BodyGyroJerk-mean-Y
+t-BodyGyroJerk-mean-Y <br>
-t-BodyGyroJerk-mean-Z
+t-BodyGyroJerk-mean-Z <br>
-	The time domain signal of mean angular velocity jerk in the X,Y and Z movement vectors measured in radians/second.
+	The time domain signal of mean angular velocity jerk in the X,Y and Z movement vectors measured in radians/second.<br><br>

-t-BodyAccMag-mean
+t-BodyAccMag-mean <br>
-	The time domain signal of mean linear body acceleration magnitude measured in Hz.
+	The time domain signal of mean linear body acceleration magnitude measured in Hz.<br><br>

-t-GravityAccMag-mean
+t-GravityAccMag-mean <br>
-	The time domain signal of mean gravity accleration magnitude measured in Hz.
+	The time domain signal of mean gravity accleration magnitude measured in Hz.<br><br>

-t-BodyAccJerkMag-mean
+t-BodyAccJerkMag-mean <br>
-	The time domain signal of mean linear body acceleration jerk magnitude measured in Hz.
+	The time domain signal of mean linear body acceleration jerk magnitude measured in Hz.<br><br>

-t-BodyGyroMag-mean
+t-BodyGyroMag-mean <br>
-	The time domain signal of mean angular velocity magnitude measured in radians/second.
+	The time domain signal of mean angular velocity magnitude measured in radians/second.<br><br>

-t-BodyGyroJerkMag-mean
+t-BodyGyroJerkMag-mean <br>
-	The time domain signal of mean angular velocity jerk magnitude measured in radians/second.
+	The time domain signal of mean angular velocity jerk magnitude measured in radians/second.<br><br>

-f-BodyAcc-mean-X
+f-BodyAcc-mean-X <br>
-f-BodyAcc-mean-Y
+f-BodyAcc-mean-Y <br>
-f-BodyAcc-mean-Z
+f-BodyAcc-mean-Z <br>
-	The frequency domain signal of mean body acceleration in the X,Y and Z movement vectors measured in Hz.
+	The frequency domain signal of mean body acceleration in the X,Y and Z movement vectors measured in Hz.<br><br>

-f-BodyAccJerk-mean-X
+f-BodyAccJerk-mean-X <br>
-f-BodyAccJerk-mean-Y
+f-BodyAccJerk-mean-Y <br>
-f-BodyAccJerk-mean-Z
+f-BodyAccJerk-mean-Z <br>
-	The frequency domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.
+	The frequency domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.<br><br>

-f-BodyGyro-mean-X
+f-BodyGyro-mean-X <br>
-f-BodyGyro-mean-Y
+f-BodyGyro-mean-Y <br>
-f-BodyGyro-mean-Z
+f-BodyGyro-mean-Z <br>
-	The frequency domain signal of mean angular velocity in the X,Y and Z movement vectors measured in radians/second.
+	The frequency domain signal of mean angular velocity in the X,Y and Z movement vectors measured in radians/second.<br><br>

-f-BodyAccMag-mean
+f-BodyAccMag-mean <br>
-	The frequency domain signal of mean linear body acceleration magnitude measured in Hz.
+	The frequency domain signal of mean linear body acceleration magnitude measured in Hz.<br><br>

-f-BodyAccJerkMag-mean
+f-BodyAccJerkMag-mean <br>
-	The frequency domain signal of mean linear body acceleration jerk magnitude measured in Hz.
+	The frequency domain signal of mean linear body acceleration jerk magnitude measured in Hz.<br><br>

-f-BodyGyroMag-mean
+f-BodyGyroMag-mean <br>
-	The frequency domain signal of mean angular velocity magnitude measured in radians/second.
+	The frequency domain signal of mean angular velocity magnitude measured in radians/second.<br><br>

-f-BodyGyroJerkMag-mean
+f-BodyGyroJerkMag-mean <br>
-	The frequency domain signal of mean angular velocity jerk magnitude measured in radians/second.
+	The frequency domain signal of mean angular velocity jerk magnitude measured in radians/second.<br><br>

-t-BodyAcc-std-X
+t-BodyAcc-std-X <br>
-t-BodyAcc-std-Y
+t-BodyAcc-std-Y <br>
-t-BodyAcc-std-Z
+t-BodyAcc-std-Z <br>
-		The mean standard deviation of the time domain signal of body acceleration in the X,Y and Z movement vectors measured in Hz.
+		The mean standard deviation of the time domain signal of body acceleration in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-GravityAcc-std-X
+t-GravityAcc-std-X <br>
-t-GravityAcc-std-Y
+t-GravityAcc-std-Y <br>
-t-GravityAcc-std-Z
+t-GravityAcc-std-Z <br>
-		The mean standard deviation of the time domain signal of gravity acceleration in the X,Y and Z movement vectors measured in Hz.
+		The mean standard deviation of the time domain signal of gravity acceleration in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-BodyAccJerk-std-X
+t-BodyAccJerk-std-X <br>
-t-BodyAccJerk-std-Y
+t-BodyAccJerk-std-Y <br>
-t-BodyAccJerk-std-Z
+t-BodyAccJerk-std-Z <br>
-	The mean standard deviation of the time domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.
+	The mean standard deviation of the time domain signal of mean body accleleration jerk in the X,Y and Z movement vectors measured in Hz.<br><br>

-t-BodyGyro-std-X
+t-BodyGyro-std-X <br>
-t-BodyGyro-std-Y
+t-BodyGyro-std-Y <br>
-t-BodyGyro-std-Z
+t-BodyGyro-std-Z <br>
-	The mean standard deviation of the time domain signal of angular velocity in the X,Y and Z movement vectors measured in radians/second.
+	The mean standard deviation of the time domain signal of angular velocity in the X,Y and Z movement vectors measured in radians/second.<br><br>

-t-BodyGyroJerk-std-X
+t-BodyGyroJerk-std-X <br>
-t-BodyGyroJerk-std-Y
+t-BodyGyroJerk-std-Y <br>
-t-BodyGyroJerk-std-Z
+t-BodyGyroJerk-std-Z <br>
-	The mean standard deviation of the time domain signal of angular velocity jerk in the X,Y and Z movement vectors measured in radians/second.
+	The mean standard deviation of the time domain signal of angular velocity jerk in the X,Y and Z movement vectors measured in radians/second.<br><br>

-t-BodyAccMag-std
+t-BodyAccMag-std <br>
-	The mean standard deviation of the time domain signal of body accleleration magnitude measured in Hz.
+	The mean standard deviation of the time domain signal of body accleleration magnitude measured in Hz.<br><br>

-t-GravityAccMag-std
+t-GravityAccMag-std <br>
-	The mean standard deviation of the time domain signal of body accleleration magnitude measured in Hz.
+	The mean standard deviation of the time domain signal of body accleleration magnitude measured in Hz.<br><br>

-t-BodyAccJerkMag-std
+t-BodyAccJerkMag-std <br>
-	The mean standard deviation of the time domain signal of body accleleration jerk magnitude measured in Hz.
+	The mean standard deviation of the time domain signal of body accleleration jerk magnitude measured in Hz.<br><br>

-t-BodyGyroMag-std
+t-BodyGyroMag-std <br>
-	The mean standard deviation of the time domain signal of angular velocity magnitude measured in radians/second.
+	The mean standard deviation of the time domain signal of angular velocity magnitude measured in radians/second.<br><br>

-t-BodyGyroJerkMag-std
+t-BodyGyroJerkMag-std <br>
-	The mean standard deviation of the time domain signal of angular velocity jerk magnitude measured in radians/second.
+	The mean standard deviation of the time domain signal of angular velocity jerk magnitude measured in radians/second.<br><br>

-f-BodyAcc-std-X
+f-BodyAcc-std-X <br>
-f-BodyAcc-std-Y
+f-BodyAcc-std-Y <br>
-f-BodyAcc-std-Z
+f-BodyAcc-std-Z <br>
-	The mean standard deviation of the frequency domain signal of body acceleration in the X,Y and Z movement vectors measured in Hz.
+	The mean standard deviation of the frequency domain signal of body acceleration in the X,Y and Z movement vectors measured in Hz.<br>

-f-BodyAccJerk-std-X
+f-BodyAccJerk-std-X <br>
-f-BodyAccJerk-std-Y
+f-BodyAccJerk-std-Y <br>
-f-BodyAccJerk-std-Z
+f-BodyAccJerk-std-Z <br>
-	The mean standard deviation of the frequency domain signal of body acceleration jerk in the X,Y and Z movement vectors measured in Hz.
+	The mean standard deviation of the frequency domain signal of body acceleration jerk in the X,Y and Z movement vectors measured in Hz.<br><br>

-f-BodyGyro-std-X
+f-BodyGyro-std-X <br>
-f-BodyGyro-std-Y
+f-BodyGyro-std-Y <br>
-f-BodyGyro-std-Z
+f-BodyGyro-std-Z<br>
-	The mean standard deviation of the frequency domain signal of angular velocity in the X,Y and Z movement vectors measured in radians/second.
+	The mean standard deviation of the frequency domain signal of angular velocity in the X,Y and Z movement vectors measured in radians/second.<br><br>

-f-BodyAccMag-std
+f-BodyAccMag-std <br>
-	The mean standard deviation of the frequency domain signal of linear body acceleration magnitude measured in Hz.
+	The mean standard deviation of the frequency domain signal of linear body acceleration magnitude measured in Hz.<br><br>

-f-BodyAccJerkMag-std
+f-BodyAccJerkMag-std <br>
-	The mean standard deviation of the frequency domain signal of linear body acceleration jerk magnitude measured in Hz.
+	The mean standard deviation of the frequency domain signal of linear body acceleration jerk magnitude measured in Hz.<br><br>

-f-BodyGyroMag-std
+f-BodyGyroMag-std <br>
-	The mean standard deviation of the frequency domain signal of angular velocity magnitude measured in radians/second.
+	The mean standard deviation of the frequency domain signal of angular velocity magnitude measured in radians/second.<br><br>

-f-BodyGyroJerkMag-std
+f-BodyGyroJerkMag-std<br>
-	The mean standard deviation of the frequency domain signal of angular velocity jerk magnitude measured in radians/second.
+	The mean standard deviation of the frequency domain signal of angular velocity jerk magnitude measured in radians/second.<br><br>